Overview Of Installation Systems

-In order to describe all the complexities of thermal insulation a large volume would be required.
-If more detail is required, it is suggested that BS 5970 A Code of practice for thermal insulation of pipework and equipment in the temperature range -100 °C to +870 °C be consulted.
-Throughout the webpage, where the operating temperature is greater than the ambient temperature, the insulation will be termed Hot otherwise it will be termed cold.
+In order to describe all the complexities of thermal insulation, a large volume would be required.
+If more detail is required, it is suggested that BS 5970, a code of practice for thermal insulation of pipework and equipment in the temperature range -100 °C to +870 °C, be consulted.
+Throughout the website, where the operating temperature is greater than the ambient temperature, the insulation will be termed ‘hot’ otherwise it will be termed ‘cold’.

 In addition to the basic insulation material, a system may need: